Installing a Tile Backsplash in my Casita Travel Trailer

 Once the gaps are filled, wipe down the surface and let dry.

-Once the grout is dry, there will be a some residue left on the glass, which you simply remove with a damp rag.
+Once the grout is dry, you can remove the residue on the glass with a damp rag.

 The luck would have it, and I found this vintage 1970’s spice rack at an antique store.